MartinForgetProfessionnal/nasa/README.md

 This project is using 2 different queries for pictures, medias and diverse informations from 2 Nasa's APIs.
 The first one is used to show the daily picture published by the NASA and its description.
-The second one, i managed to build a dynamic querie with inputs with it.
-That way, the user can choose the date and the camera from the Curiosity rover which is actively exploring and gatherig datas on Mars.
+With the second one, i managed to build a dynamic querie with inputs.
+That way, the user can choose the date and the camera from the Curiosity rover, which is actively exploring and gatherig datas on Mars, to return images it took at a specific date.

 ## NASA API